-Two-Phase Core Controller (Santa Rosa, IMVP-6+)
+Two-phase Core Controllers (Montevina, IMVP-6+)

-The ISL6262A is a two-phase buck converter regulator implementing Intel® IMVP-6+ protocol with embedded gate drivers.
-The two-phase buck converter uses two interleaved channels to effectively double the output voltage ripple frequency, and thereby reduce output voltage ripple amplitude with fewer components; lower component cost; reduced power dissipation; and smaller real estate area.
+The ISL6266 and ISL6266A are two-phase buck converter regulators implementing Intel® IMVP-6 protocol with embedded gate drivers.
+Both converters use interleaved channels to double the output voltage ripple frequency and thereby reduce output voltage ripple amplitude with fewer components, lower component cost, reduced power dissipation, and smaller real estate area.

-The heart of the ISL6262A is the patented R^3 TechnologyTM, Intersil's Robust Ripple Regulator modulator.
-Compared with the traditional multiphase buck regulator, the R^3 TechnologyTM has the fastest transient response.
-This is due to the R^3 modulator commanding variable switching frequency during a load transient.
+The ISL6266A utilizes the patented R3 TechnologyTM, Intersil's Robust Ripple Regulator modulator.
+Compared with traditional multiphase buck regulators, the R3 TechnologyTM has the fastest transient response.
+This is due to the R3 modulator commanding variable switching frequency during load transient events.

-Intel® Mobile Voltage Positioning (IMVP) is a smart voltage regulation technology, which effectively reduces power dissipation in Intel® Pentium processors.
-To boost battery life, the ISL6262A supports DPRSLPVR (deeper sleep), DPRSTP# and PSI# functions, and maximizes the efficiency via automatically enabling different phase operation modes.
-At heavy load operation of the active mode, the regulator commands the two phase continuous conduction mode (CCM) operation.
-While the PSI# is asserted with medium load in active mode, the ISL6262A smoothly disables one phase and operates in one-phase CCM.
-When the CPU enters deeper sleep mode, the ISL6262A enables diode emulation to maximize the efficiency at light load.
+Intel Mobile Voltage Positioning (IMVP) is a smart voltage regulation technology, which effectively reduces power dissipation in Intel Pentium processors.
+To boost battery life, the ISL6266A supports DPRSLRVR (deeper sleep), DPRSTP# and PSI# functions, which maximizes efficiency by enabling different modes of operation.
+In active mode (heavy load), the regulator commands the two phase continuous conduction mode (CCM) operation.
+When PSI# is asserted in active mode (medium load), the ISL6266A operates in one-phase CCM.
+When the CPU enters deeper sleep mode, the ISL6266A enables diode emulation to maximize efficiency.

-For better system power management of the portable computer, the ISL6262A also provides a CPU power monitor output.
+For better system power management, the ISL6266A provides a CPU power monitor output.
 The analog output at the power monitor pin can be fed into an A/D converter to report instantaneous or average CPU power.

 A 7-bit digital-to-analog converter (DAC) allows dynamic adjustment of the core output voltage from 0.300V to 1.500V.
-A 0.5% system accuracy of the core output voltage over-temperature is achieved by the ISL6262A.
+Over-temperature, the ISL6266A achieves a 0.5% system accuracy of core output voltage.

 A unity-gain differential amplifier is provided for remote CPU die sensing.
-This allows the voltage on the CPU die to be accurately measured and regulated per Intel® IMVP-6+ specifications.
-Current sensing can be realized using either lossless inductor DCR sensing, or precision resistor sensing.
+This allows the voltage on the CPU die to be accurately measured and regulated per Intel IMVP-6+ specifications.
+Current sensing can be realized using either lossless inductor DCR sensing or discrete resistor sensing.
 A single NTC thermistor network thermally compensates the gain and the time constant of the DCR variations.